Iinaus/restaurant_reviews/README.md

 ### Backend

-The backend for this application is implemented in Python and is available at [here](https://github.com/Iinaus/restaurant_review_backend).
+The backend for this application is implemented in Python and is available [here](https://github.com/Iinaus/restaurant_review_backend).
 The backend was provided as part of the course and it follows a modular architecture with clearly separated components.
 It uses SQLite as the database and includes the following utility scripts.

 ## Getting started